 Adam Chadwick: How did journalism come to this breaking point?
 It began in the early 1960s, starting with how television affected the newspaper industry as it became the media where most people got their information from.
 Newspapers started changing their priorities back then...

 AC: 80% of the content that is broadcast on National Public Radio comes from newspapers.
-It’s the same with CBS News – Russell Mitchell for instance has told me they are pulling content from The New York Times and The Washington Post.
-So the erosion of the newspaper is also hugely affecting TV.
+It’s the same with CBS News – Russell Mitchell, for instance, has told me they are pulling content from The New York Times and The Washington Post.
+So the erosion of the newspaper is also hugely affecting the TV.

 JF: Newspapers used to compete with whoever started a new one locally; now they try to compete with the entire world.
 There is way too much content out there.
 How many thousands of movie reviews can you find online of the latest Harry Potter movie?
 And how many do we actually need?